amperpirat/MAX32620FTHR-Arduino/README.md

 software development to enhance time to market.

 # Examples
+## Prerequisites
+If you use the MAX32620FTHR board and want to utilize the analog based functions like charger, battery and system current and voltage read-outs, you have to modify your board by deploying R15 with 0 Ohm to route AMUX output from MAX77650 to the AIN of MAX32620.

 ## MAX32620FTHR_complete_board-init
 This code shows a complete PMIC initialization example.
 It handles the PMIC output voltages, LEDs and all other stuff on the board which has to be set properly to use it in a real world application.